mmgen/mmgen-wallet/doc/wiki/Install-MMGen-Wallet-on-Microsoft-Windows.md

 homepage][mh], but ignore the installation instructions there.

 Run the installer, accepting all defaults.
 When installation completes, uncheck ‘Run MSYS2 now’ and click ‘Finish’.
-From the Start menu, drag the ‘MSYS2 UCRT64’ icon to the desktop.
+From the Start menu, pin the ‘MSYS2 UCRT64’ icon to the taskbar.
 You will use it to launch all MSYS2 terminal sessions from now on.
-Double-click the icon to launch the terminal.
+Click the icon to launch the terminal.

 Note that the root of your MSYS2 installation is located in `C:\\msys64`, so the following commands, for example, will produce a listing of the same directory: